All Episodes

 So every day that we get closer to the middle of winter, it'll be easier to sell this idea that maybe we should try to get warm.

-Because if you contrast warm with what's actually going to come at them, because there's there's no way that they blew up all these energy industries unless they're planning to shut down the other one in the winter.
+Because if you contrast warm with what's actually going to come at them, because there's no way that they blew up all these energy industries unless they're planning to shut down the other one in the winter.

 And I think they're planning to shut down the other one, both sides.